stormpath/stormpath-sdk-python/README.md

 ### Create a Client

 Next, you'll want to create a Stormpath API client.
-You can do this in one of two ways:
+You can do this in a few
+ways:

 ```python
 from stormpath.client import Client